AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/SequentialDataStore/Reading_Data_API.md

 <a name="getvaluesinterpolatedinterval"></a>
 ### `Interval`

 Returns events at evenly spaced intervals based on the specified start index, end index, and count.
-If no stored event exists at an index interval, the stream's read characteristics determine how the returned event is calculated.
+If no stored event exists at an index interval, the stream's read characteristics determine how the returned event is calculated.For more information, see [Interpolation](xref:sdsReadingData#interpolation) and [Extrapolation](xref:sdsReadingData#extrapolation).

 #### Request
  ```text